Overview

 Benefits are taxed based on combined income (adjusted gross income + nontaxable interest + half of Social Security benefits).
 If combined income exceeds certain thresholds ($25,000 individual/$32,000 joint filers), up to 50% of benefits may be taxable; above higher thresholds ($34,000 individual/$44,000 joint), up to 85% of benefits become taxable.
 Below these limits, benefits are tax-free.
 These thresholds have not been changed since 1993 when the maximum taxable portion was increased to 85%.

-A brilliant proposal from my boss that accomplishes a rhetorical win without breaking the bank is raising the income threshold for taxation of benefits.
-It's progressive (benefits low-earning beneficiaries).
+I can't take credit for this idea, but I did help quantify the effect.
+That idea is to raise the income threshold for taxation of benefits.
+It's a progressive policy in the technical sense, meaning it benefits the poor more than the rich.
 It sounds great to voters.
 And it gives the administration a win on this issue.

 What is the hit to the trust fund?
 After some number crunching using the stuff we set up in my previous post we found this: